 Peer-to-peer lending has attracted investors looking for an alternative to persistently low interest rates on savings accounts and bond yields.
 With P2P loans, investors make unsecured personal loans to others and can earn high returns.

-While P2P lending has exploded in popularity (check out Lending Club and Prosper), these investments are very risky.
+While P2P lending has exploded in popularity (check out our review of Prosper), these investments are very risky.
 The loans are often not secured against collateral, are not FDIC insured, and money invested in P2P lending can be difficult to access in times of economic stress.

 Digital Product, Online Course, or Community Development